yundumbledore/NeuroProcImager-Plus/README.md

 This demonstration will run overnight with a standard CPU workstation.
 Run time highly depends on the number of the CPU cores and the size of memory.

 ## Adaptation to your data
-Users can prepare EEG or MEG data of the whole brain or part of the brain area, and use our [NeuroProcImager](https://github.com/yundumbledore/NeuroProcImager/tree/main) to estimate the regional neurophysiological variables of each brain region (that is, the region corresponding to each MEG or EEG time series).
+Users can prepare EEG or MEG data of the whole brain or parts of the brain in any brain state or during state transitions, and use our [NeuroProcImager](https://github.com/yundumbledore/NeuroProcImager/tree/main) to estimate the regional neurophysiological variables of each brain region (that is, the region corresponding to each MEG or EEG time series).
 Assuming there are $N$ regions (i.e., N time series) of length $t$, and each region has $n$ neurophysiological variables, the user needs to save the estimated values ​​in the format of $n$ x $t$ x $N$ and name it "xi_hat_list".